openads-project/openadstack/docs/technical-architecture.md

 ## Common Runtime Configuration

 The Compose templates and OpenADService Compose files expose a small set of consistent runtime variables.
-Deployments can set these variables without modifying module commands.
+Deployment compositions can set these variables without modifying module commands.

 | Variable | Defined by | Default | Purpose |
 | -------- | ---------- | ------- | ------- |